 "I want to thank those Good Samaritans who helped apprehend the perpetrator," Mayor de Blasio said.
 "A lot of heroism was on display amidst a great tragedy."

 CITY OFFICIALS HOLD PRESS CONFERENCE IN VIDEO BELOW:

 The EMT's partner was not physically hurt.
 She was still in the ambulance, in the passenger seat, when the suspect jumped in the driver's seat and put it in gear.

-The EMT's partner had neck and shoulder injuries.
-Arroyo was taken to Jacobi hospital in critical condition, where she later died from her injuries.
+The EMT that was struck was taken to Jacobi Hospital in critical condition, but she later died from her injuries.

 One person is under arrest and an investigation is underway.
 Police confirmed that the suspect does have a criminal history.

 The victim's identity has not yet been released as her adult children have not all been notified.